legion-platform/legion/docs/source/tutorials_wine.rst

       description: Docker registry for model packaging

-Create the connection using :term:`Legion CLI` or :term:`Plugin for JupyterLab` as in the previous example.
+Create the connection using :term:`Legion CLI` or :term:`Plugin for JupyterLab`, as in the previous example.

-Check all created connections:
+Check all that Connections were created successfully:

 .. code-block:: console